daleonpz/baremetallics/_posts/programming/2026-02-01-maxwell-equations.md

 | $Q_{\text{enc}}$ | Enclosed charge | $\mathrm{C}$ |
 | $d\mathbf{A}$ | Surface area element | $\mathrm{m^2}$ |

-## PCB example
-- If you have a floating copper island on a PCB, it can accumulate charge and create unwanted coupling with nearby signal traces.
-- On a PCB, a single via or pad connected to a high voltage net creates an electric field around it, affecting nearby traces (especially in high-impedance analog circuits).

 ## How Electric Fields relate to Currents

 Current density $\mathbf{J}$ is related to electric field $\mathbf{E}$: